GopiKrishna10/Web-Socket-Example/README.md

 # Web-Socket-Example
 Sample Example an Chat application using Web sockets

-Create a chat Application using NodeJs and Socket Io
+Create a chat Application using NodeJs and Socket Io https://localhost:4000

 # To Run

-# Enter Cmd

 npm i
  nodemon server.js